hhtnghia321/BLEH/README.md

 BLEH is a chatbot integrated with a Language Model API (like OpenAI’s ChatGPT) and a Notion-based knowledge management system.

 It helps you:

-- Ask questions directly from your Notion workspace
+- Ask questions directly from Web App
 - Get somewhat reasonable answers
 - (Optionally) write those answers back into Notion so you can forget them later
+- Organize and manage your chat into a knowledge-base

 ## ✨ Features